 Mentha (mint)– Small feathery flower spikes, the fantastic mint scent makes it great as a filler.

 Nerine – Leafless stems topped with small clusters of delicate flowers.
-Seasonal flower usually available between August and February.
+The seasonal flower usually available between August and February.

 Phalaenopsis orchid (Moth Orchid) – Large showy flowers, popular as a pot plant as well as a cut flower especially for weddings.
 Typically available at market in blooms or stems.